hashgraph/hedera-mirror-node/docs/design/hts.md

 ### Domain

--   Update `CryptoTransfer` to have a `token_id` and `symbol` class members, to allow it to represent both HBARs and Tokens
+-   Update `CryptoTransfer` to have a `token_id` class member, to allow it to represent both HBAR and Token transfers

 -   Update `EntityTypeEnum` with `Token` type
 ```java